Embedded-System-Lovers/WCH_V307_RISC-V/README.md

   - blinky LED show with adjustable frequency,
   - implementation in C99 with absolute minimal use of assembly.

-Clear and easy-to-understand build systems based on either GNUmake or CMake complete this fun and educational project.
+A clear and easy-to-understand build system based on GNUmake completes this fun and educational project.

 This repository provides keen insight on starting up a _bare_ _metal_ SiFive RISC-V controller.
 It emphasizes